Lasercake/Lasercake/DEVELOPER_README.markdown

 (-fprofile-correction is necessary because Lasercake is multi-threaded.
 Alternatively, you can run the profile-generating Lasercake with --no-threads.)

+#### Mac OS X

+-DCMAKE_C_COMPILER=/opt/local/bin/clang-mp-3.2
+-DCMAKE_CXX_COMPILER=/opt/local/bin/clang++-mp-3.2
+-DOSX_TARGET_10_5=ON
+-DUSE_BOOST_CXX11_LIBS=ON

+Compilers: Those paths are right if using Macports Clang.
+If you have a new enough XCode, it should have a new enough Clang already.
+(I don't have the latest OS X to check.
+Apple keep including snapshot Clang versions, so I don't know which one is the first to fix all the bugs that make Clang crash when compiling Lasercake.
+Upstream Clang 3.1 is too old and upstream Clang 3.2 is new enough.)
+Recent GCC from Macports probably works too, but Apple are moving towards Clang so it's probably better to prefer Clang on Mac (all else equal).

+Targeting 10.5: it's valuable not to exclude too many users!
+If you have too new an OS X / XCode setup, you might not have the 10.5 SDK, or even 10.6.
+(A good fraction of OS X users are still on 10.6! -Isaac, Feb 2013)

+USE_BOOST_CXX11_LIBS: OS X before 10.7 uses GCC 4.2's libstdc++, which doesn't support any C++11 library features.
+This flag makes us use equivalent Boost libraries instead.
+Alternatives: OS X 10.7 has a copy of libc++ (C++ library created by LLVM/Clang folks).
+I hear 10.7's copy supports (some? all?)
+C++11 library features, but I have not tested their version (I don't have 10.7, and in any case using it for releases would prevent the binary from running on 10.6).
+It might also work to build your own recent lib(std)c++ and link it into the binary, although it is problematic (in theory, and in practice if you are using system Boost) to have more than one C++ runtime in the same executable.

 ### packaging ###

 TODO: look into CPack